nanog75/hackathon/_wkinstructions/2018-06-12-step-1-ios-xr-ztp-bash-and-python-hooks.md

 ```

-You should see the following files:
+cd into the ztp_hooks directory and you should a couple of files we will deal with in this section

 ```
-cisco@pod2:~/topology$ vagrant ssh devbox

-Welcome to Cisco YDK-Py sandbox (Ubuntu 16.04)

-68 packages can be updated.
-10 updates are security updates.

-Last login: Sat Jun  9 16:09:52 2018 from 10.0.2.2

-vagrant@devbox:~$
+admin@devbox:iosxr-devnet-cleur2019$
-vagrant@devbox:~$ cd /vagrant/code
+admin@devbox:iosxr-devnet-cleur2019$ cd ztp_hooks/
-vagrant@devbox:code$
-vagrant@devbox:code$
-vagrant@devbox:code$ ls
+admin@devbox:ztp_hooks$ ls
-advanced                          ncclient                ydk
-bigmuddy-network-telemetry-proto  service-layer-objmodel  ztp_cli_automation
-vagrant@devbox:code$
+automate_cli_bash.sh  automate_cli_python.py
+admin@devbox:ztp_hooks$

 ```

-cd into the ztp_cli_automation directory and you should a couple of files we will deal with in this section

 ## Bash ZTP script
 The bash script will utilize the ZTP bash hooks in IOS-XR to configure netconf-yang agent on rtr1